 Should a participant fail to complete the PTI program, he or she is terminated from the program and their case is returned to court for trial.
 This is why you need a Criminal Defense Lawyer to help you in these types of situations.

 An application must be filed with the Criminal Case management Office in the county where you have been charged.
 A $75.00 application fee is required.
 You should contact a criminal defense attorney as soon as possible after your arrest to determine if you qualify for PTI and when you should apply.
 An application can be filed any time after the filing of charges.
 However, once you have entered a formal plea, your application should be filed no later than seven days after your original plea.
 Someone from the Criminal Division of the Superior Court will interview you and a written report will be prepared indicating the decision to admit or reject you into the PTI program.
 The prosecutor and your defense lawyer will receive a copy of this report.
 If the Criminal Division recommends your admittance and the prosecutor agrees, you will be required to abide by the conditions set forth in your PTI program.

 If you are not accepted, you can appeal the decision to the Presiding Judge of the Criminal Court Division.

 Questions?
 Contact Cherry Hill PTI Attorney Steven A. Traub

 If you’ve been arrested for the first time and charged with an indictable offense, you should talk to an experienced criminal defense lawyer about the PTI program.
 If the court grants your request to enter the program, you can avoid a criminal trial, conviction, and jail while receiving help to avoid a run-in with the law later.
-For more information regarding the PTI program, contact Cherry Hill criminal defense lawyer Steven A. Traub today.
-Click Here For A Free Consultation
+For more information regarding the PTI program, contact Cherry Hill Criminal Defense Lawyer Steven A. Traub today.
+Call (856)-288-1791 or Click Here For A Free Consultation